arnicas/interactive-vis-course/Week7/README.md

 ### Labeling Lines

+This was harder than expected, because of the data being at the "group" level.

-See my multiple_lines_labels.html for the data-attachment solution.
+See my multiple_lines_labels.html for the data-attachment solution using datum, following Mike Bostock's example.
 It requires checking for empty values in the data set, or it errors.
 I also used a y-axis threshold to set which lines get labelled, which works with this data because those "high" lines are quite separate from each other.

-The alternate way is to use the data in the group g level, and just append text if the country names matches the ones you know are outliers, as in http://bl.ocks.org/theopenwindow/raw/71372a9217c2053febd2/
+The alternate way is to use the data in the group `g` level, and just append text if the country names matches the ones you know are outliers, as in http://bl.ocks.org/theopenwindow/raw/71372a9217c2053febd2/

-Another alternate is to just add the very specific data points manually: http://bl.ocks.org/lmelgar/412caec86201bca53743
+Another alternate is to just add the very specific data points manually, e.g., http://bl.ocks.org/lmelgar/412caec86201bca53743

 ## More D3 and JS Convenience Functions

 ###D3 Nest:

 Luis's data is long-form, with a column for country, and another for year.
 Grouping by country is the most useful way to handle it for plotting it.
-You can see an excerpt in deaths_04yearsold_excerpt.csv.
+You can see an excerpt in **data/deaths_04yearsold_excerpt.csv.**

-See **example lines_d3nest.html**.

 ````
 var dataset =  d3.nest()